molgenis/vip-annotate/src/main/resources/README_GFF3.txt

    Genome-genome alignment files as used by NCBI's Remap service: https://ftp.ncbi.nlm.nih.gov/pub/remap/

-   Primary-ALT_LOCI and primary-PATCH alignment files, provided as part of the human and mouse GRC assemblies, indicating correspondence between locations on the primary assembly and sequences of alternate loci.
+   Primary-ALT_LOCI and primary-PATCH alignment files, provided as fragment of the human and mouse GRC assemblies, indicating correspondence between locations on the primary assembly and sequences of alternate loci.
 For
    example: